Plant DetailShow Menu

 Leaf Description:

-Opaque, stiff, linear leaves with white spots on both the tops and bottoms.
+Opaque, stiff, dark green, linear leaves with horizontal white bumpy spots on both surfaces.
 The leaves are entire.
 Bright light can cause many different colors to develop in the leaves.

 • Stem: